zopefoundation/zope.interface/docs/verify.rst

    ... class Foo(object):
    ...     def needs_varargs(self, **kwargs): pass
    >>> verify_foo()
-   The object <Foo...> has failed to implement interface ...IFoo: The contract of module.IFoo.needs_varargs(*args) is violated because 'Foo.needs_varargs(**kwargs)' doesn't support variable arguments.
+   The object <...Foo...> has failed to implement interface ...IFoo: The contract of module.IFoo.needs_varargs(*args) is violated because 'Foo.needs_varargs(**kwargs)' doesn't support variable arguments.

 Of course, missing attributes are also found and reported, and the source interface of the missing attribute is included.
 Similarly, when